-The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti concerning the lack of adequate emergency medical facilities and the security environment in Haiti.
-This replaces the Travel Warning dated March 12, 2014 and provides updated information regarding the changing nature of crime involving United States citizens in Haiti.
+The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti about the lack of adequate emergency medical facilities, and the security environment in Haiti.
+This replaces the Travel Warning dated December 4, 2014 and provides updated information regarding the changing nature of crime involving United States citizens in Haiti.

 The Department of State urges U.S. citizens to exercise caution when visiting Haiti given Haiti’s weak emergency response infrastructure.
 Hundreds of thousands of U.S. citizens safely visit Haiti each year, but the poor state of Haiti’s emergency response network should be carefully considered when planning travel.
 Travelers to Haiti are encouraged to use organizations that have solid evacuation and medical support options in place.
 (Please see the Country Specific Information page for Haiti.)

 Haiti's emergency management infrastructure remains in poor condition.
-Medical facilities, including ambulance services, are particularly weak.
+We strongly encourage visitors to Haiti to obtain evacuation insurance.
+A new private air ambulance company has opened recently, representing a significant advance in response services, but its service is limited.
+Those traveling in rural areas of Haiti should verify service to where they are traveling.
+Additionally, medical facilities in Haiti, including road ambulance services, are particularly weak.
 Some U.S. citizens injured in accidents and others with serious health concerns have been unable to find necessary medical care in Haiti and have had to arrange and pay for medical evacuation to the United States.
-We strongly encourage visitors to Haiti to obtain evacuation insurance.

-Kidnappings are down sharply, with just one incident involving a U.S. citizen reported to the Embassy in 2014, continuing a dramatic decline in such crimes since 2011.
-However, while the Government of Haiti has made progress in arresting and disrupting perpetrators, kidnapping for ransom can affect anyone in Haiti, most particularly those maintaining long-term residence in the country.
+Reports of kidnappings have fallen off sharply, with just one incident involving a U.S. citizen reported to the Embassy so far in 2015, continuing a dramatic decline in such crimes since 2011.
+While the Government of Haiti, however, has made progress in arresting and disrupting perpetrators, kidnapping for ransom can still affect anyone in Haiti, most particularly those maintaining long-term residency in the country.

-Regions of Haiti outside the capital have fewer reported incidents of crime.
-However, the Haitian authorities' ability to respond to emergencies is limited and in some areas nonexistent.
+Regions of Haiti outside the capital have reported fewer incidents of crime.
+The Haitian authorities' ability to respond to emergencies is limited, however, and in some areas nonexistent.
 Embassy employees are required to adhere to certain required security and safety measures when traveling outside of Port-au-Prince, and they have restrictions on travel in certain areas or times.
 Additionally, U.S. Embassy personnel are under an Embassy-imposed curfew from 1:00 a.m. to 5:00 a.m. and must remain at home or another safe facility during curfew hours.
 This may constrain the Embassy’s ability to provide emergency services to U.S. citizens outside of Port-au-Prince.
 For additional details on restrictions on staff travel within Haiti, please see our Country Specific Information for Haiti.

-The United Nations’ Stabilization Mission in Haiti (MINUSTAH) remains in Haiti to support the activities of the Haitian National Police (HNP).
+While the United Nations’ Stabilization Mission in Haiti (MINUSTAH) currently supports the activities of the Haitian National Police (HNP), their numbers will decrease during 2015 as mandated by the U.N.
+Security Council.
 The HNP, with assistance from MINUSTAH, is responsible for maintaining order and rendering assistance.
-However, given the possibility and unpredictability of spontaneous protests, their ability to assist U.S. citizens during disturbances is very limited.
+Given the possibility and unpredictability of spontaneous protests, however, their ability to assist U.S. citizens during disturbances is very limited.
 U.S. government-facilitated evacuations, such as the evacuation that took place from Haiti in 2010, occur only when no safe commercial alternatives exist.
 Please see our website for additional information on how the Department of State assists U.S. citizens during a crisis.

 We strongly urge U.S. citizens to enroll in the Smart Traveler Enrollment Program (STEP) in order to receive the most up-to-date security information.
-While the Embassy's ability to provide emergency consular services is extremely limited, travel enrollment will enable receipt of security messages via email.
-Current information on safety and security can also be obtained by calling 1-888-407-4747 toll free in the United States; callers outside the United States and Canada can receive the information by calling a regular toll-line at 1-202-501-4444.
+While the Embassy's ability to provide emergency consular services is extremely limited, travel enrollment will enable you to receive security messages via email.
+Current information on safety and security can also be obtained by calling 1-888-407-4747 toll-free in the United States; callers outside the United States and Canada can receive the information by calling a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday, except U.S. federal holidays.